Synod Endowment Fund

 $10,000 Pastor’s Debt Retirement

-Grants are made to rostered persons who have debt incurred while they were in seminary seeking their first theological degree.
-A grant of $600 per applicant is anticipated.
+Now in its 16th year, grants are made to rostered persons who have debt incurred while they were in seminary seeking their first theological degree.
+Last year, 16 persons benefitted from payments made directly to the holder of the student debt.
+Due to the generosity of an anonymous donor, an additional $600 was distributed to each applicant in 2017.
+A grant of $600 per applicant is anticipated in 2018.

-Now in five locations, (St. Ignace, Minocqua, Hancock, Escanaba and Marquette) our Lay School trains over 40 adults a year in the work of the church.
-Students study scripture, church theology and history, pastoral care and Christian education.
-This grant will support expenses for this ministry.
+Now in five possible locations (St. Ignace, Minocqua, Hancock, Escanaba, and Marquette), our Lay School trains over 40 adults per year in the work of the church.
+Students study scripture, church theology and history, pastoral care, and Christian education.
+This grant supports expenses for this ministry.